How you can help us

 From outside the EU.

-When applying, please mention how you intend to travel and if it includes flying.
+When applying with us, please mention how you intend to travel and if it includes flying.
 If it does, please explain why you think this is necessary.
 As you know we are a permaculture project and flying doesn’t normally fit into that picture.
 But we are not dogmatic and can be persuaded that exceptions can be necessary.

 Please remember to check the visiting guidelines in regards to food, pets, alcohol and drugs etc, before turning up on our doorstep.